xma711/notebook/statistics/time_series/ARMA/README.md

 ARMA(p,q) refers to:
 xt = c + et + phi1 xt-1 + ... + phi_p xt-p + theta1 et-1 + ... + theta_q et-q.

-I think simimlar to the MA model, the et terms in the ARMA model can be estimated using one AR model first.
+I think similar to the MA model, the et terms in the ARMA model can be estimated using one AR model first.
 Then ARMA can be mapped to a linear regression with all the dependent variables known.

 When fitting ARMA, we have to pick p and q first.